-Late last year Trend Micro announced the availability of its cloud and data centre platform, Deep Security, for AWS.
+Late last year Trend Micro announced the availability of its cloud and data center platform, Deep Security, for AWS.

 The platform provides automated cloud security on AWS, including intrusion prevention, anti-malware with web reputation, integrity monitoring, log inspection and host firewall.